 The Village in the Rainforest has two market locations, the Original Markets and the Heritage Markets, both of which are open every day of the year.

 The Original Markets, located on the corner of Therwine & Thoree Streets, are as much an attraction as they are a local institution.
 In the 1970s, a group of local artisans and craftspeople established the markets in a bid to attract visitors to Kuranda to purchase their handmade wares.
 The scent of sandalwood and patchouli still linger in the air, evoking a time long gone but certainly not forgotten.
 This marketplace is not like most others – it conjures a feeling of whimsy and enchantment down its meandering pathways in the rainforest.
-Take time to enjoy a traditional tea ceremony at the Japanese Tea House or a relaxed snack of crepes and coffee at the Petit Café.
+Take time to enjoy a traditional tea ceremony at the Japanese Tea House or taste cuisines from all over the world.
 Wander the rows of rainbow coloured market stalls and dip down secret pathways, uncovering quirky shops and buskers at each turn.
 Fancy a game of mini golf?
 The Kuranda Original Markets even has a 9-hole mini course available to play a round in the rainforest.